About Us

 Administrative Assistant

-The operations of the Secretariat are administered by a board of directors comprising fourteen members, including:
+The operations of the Secretariat are administered by a board of directors.
+The Board's composition may vary in number, but it always includes:

 • the Director General of the Secretariat (non-voting).